sonic-net/SONiC/doc/mgmt/SONiC_MGMT_Tacacs_HLD.md

 # 1 Feature Overview
 This feature allows the user to configure TACACS+ Authentication using NBI (CLI/REST/gNMI) provided by SONiC Management Framework.
 Configuration changes from the user are pushed to CONFIG DB.
 The implementation is contained within the Management Framework container.

 ## 1.1 Requirements

 ### 1.1.1 Functional Requirements
+1. Support TACACS+ login authentication for SSH and console.
+2. Source IP address for TACACS+ packets can be specified.
+3. Support multiple TACACS+ server, and the priority of the server can be configured.
+4. Support to set the order of local authentication and TACACS+ authentication.
+5. Support fail_through mechanism for authentication.
+If a TACACS+ server authentication fails, the next TACACS+ server authentication will be performed.

 ### 1.1.2 Configuration and Management Requirements
 1. CLI configuration/show support
 2. REST API support
 3. gNMI support

-### 1.1.3 Scalability Requirements

-### 1.1.4 Warm Boot Requirements

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
-1. Implement TACACS+ support using transformer in sonic-mgmt-framework.
+1. Implement TACACS+ support using transformer in sonic-mgmt-framework by using openconfig-system.yang.

 ### 1.2.2 Container
 The changes are in the sonic-mgmt-framework container.
 There will be additional files added.